 Diabetes - Management

 Your healthcare team includes your doctor, dietitian, diabetes educator, exercise trainer, and pharmacist.
 But remember, you are the most important member of the team.
 Your health care team is available to help you manage your diabetes and maintain your good health.
-Cleveland Clinic also offers a number of Diabetes Education classes to help those with diabetes get on track to effective disease management.

 NOTE: The American Diabetes Association publishes Clinical Practice Recommendations for health care providers.
 Standards of medical care for people with diabetes were most recently updated in 2012.
 Those guidelines, published in Diabetes Care, 2012, Volume 35, Supplement 1.